Young Liberals (Germany)

 The Young Liberals (Junge Liberale, JuLis), is a political youth organisation in Germany.
 It is the financially and organisationally independent youth wing of the Free Democratic Party (FDP).
-The JuLis claim about 13,000 members, making it the third largest youth organisation in Germany.
+The JuLis claim about 15,000 members, making it the third largest youth organisation in Germany.

 Political profile

-The current policy statement of the JuLis was passed in 2008.
-It is a revision of the policy statement of 1994, and is called "Humanistic Liberalism - thought for the future".
-It focuses on the market economy and civil liberties, being supplemented by the democratic resolutions of regular congresses.
+The current policy statement of JuLis was passed in 2008.
+It is a revision of the 1994 policy statement and is titled “Humanistic Liberalism – Thought for the Future.”
+It focuses on the market economy and civil liberties, and is supplemented by the democratic resolutions of regular congresses.